|

 struggle always brings unhappiness, destruction

-In the twentieth century, one of the most well
+and death. | In the twentieth century, one of the most well

 known ideologies to oppose communism was fascism.